GSA/smartpay-website/src/content/about/master-contract.md

 - **Address:** 800 Nicollet Mall, Minneapolis, MN 55402

 To obtain a copy of your agency/organization’s task order, please contact U.S. Bank at 1-888-994-6722 (within the United States).

+## Provide Feedback on SmartPay 4

+The General Services Administration (GSA) SmartPay master contracts are flexible agreements that allow federal agencies to partner with commercial financial institutions for payment solutions—without any cost to the government!
+Under these contracts, agencies can request specific services through task orders, which cover both charge card services and cardless account services.

+We’d love to hear your thoughts on the SmartPay 4 Master Contract!
+If you have any suggestions, comments, or ideas, please get in touch with us at [SP4Ideas@gsa.gov](mailto:SP4Ideas@gsa.gov).
+Your feedback is important to us!